 The Misc Wines masterclass experience is all about tasting different wines and developing your palate.
 You might find you like some of them, or you might find you like all.
 If you find something that you’d like to try again, you can pick it up from the Misc Wines’ online bottle-shop.

 Christmas is coming up, and what better way to greet it than with some wine?
 Misc Wines agrees, which is why their next wine box is their Christmas Day Wines.
 The Wines Box will cost $49, and if you’d like, you can choose to elevate your experience and add a meat and cheese platter for an extra $15.

 My recommendation?
 Make an evening of it.
-Grab a friend or partner, tune in on the Saturday night, and really take advantage of this fun tasting box.
+Grab a friend or partner, tune in on a Saturday night, and really take advantage of this fun tasting box.

 Daniela Koulikov is a freelance writer who loves movies, brunch and DIY kits.
 You can follow her at @danikoul.